31 Essential Things You Need to Know [BEFORE] Visiting Alaska

 The wide open spaces, towering mountains, wild animals, precious glaciers, midnight sun, and northern lights spectacle will capture your heart.
 Traveling in Alaska is special and should definitely be on your bucket list.

 Thinking of traveling to Alaska?
-If you are fortunate to be planning a trip to Alaska or even just contemplating a visit, continue reading as I share my top travel tips, suggestions, and things to know before you go.
+If you are fortunate to be planning a trip to Alaska in 2023 or even just contemplating a visit, continue reading as I share my top travel tips, suggestions, and things to know before you go.

 Some of these things are basic while others are insider tips that only the locals know about.